Updated Jan 28, 2026

 The Prototype-to-Production Advantage:

 Traditional prototyping creates disposable assets that validate concepts but require complete rebuilds for production.
-Modern no-code platforms, including Adalo, enable prototypes to become real applications, eliminating the rebuild phase that typically adds months to project timelines.
+Adalo enables prototypes to become real applications, eliminating the rebuild phase that typically adds months to project timelines.
 Teams invest effort once, creating prototypes that scale to production rather than starting over after validation.
-This approach is detailed in Adalo's guide to app development.

 Mobile-First Prototyping Excellence:

-With mobile devices accounting for ~60% of global web traffic according to StatCounter, mobile-first prototyping becomes critical.
+With mobile devices accounting for approximately 60% of global web traffic according to StatCounter, mobile-first prototyping becomes critical.
 Adalo's native mobile capabilities ensure prototypes test actual mobile experiences rather than web approximations.
-Push notifications, device sensors, and offline functionality work in prototypes exactly as they will in production.
-Learn about mobile app architecture basics for a deeper understanding.
+Push notifications, device sensors, and offline functionality work in prototypes exactly as they will in production—because the prototype becomes the production app.

 Democratized Development Process:

 The visual builder enables entire teams to contribute to prototyping, not just developers.
 Product managers create functional flows, designers implement interfaces, and stakeholders provide direct input.
 This collaborative approach accelerates iteration cycles while ensuring prototypes reflect diverse perspectives.
-Explore how non-technical founders succeed with no-code tools.
+The AI Builder, due for release in early 2026, promises to further accelerate this with prompt-based app creation and editing.

 Proven Scale and Reliability: